NdubisiOnuora/simplepath/README.rst

 Quick Guide
 -----------

 Here is a quick example.
-For more documentation, please check out our `docs <https://simplepath.readthedocs.org>`_.

 ::